MiyazakiIsMean/EldenRingMMAlgorithm/README.md

 # EldenRingMMAlgorithm
-Super secret code used by Elden Ring to do match making
+Super secret code used by Elden Ring to do match making.
+This is obviously satire.

+# Files
+- mm.py: logic for matching invading players